leantdr04/leantdr04/README.md

 ## 📂 What You'll Find Here:
 - **Networking Projects 🌍** – University coursework, and hands-on labs
 - **Python Repository 💻** – Practice exercises, assignments, and some coding experiments
-- **Future Projects 💡** – Ongoing and upcoming developments as I expand my skill set
+- **Future Projects 💡** – Ongoing or practicing small projects done to experiment and skill testing

 ---